wdporter/acim/text/3-the-innocent-perception/index.md

 ## T-3.VII.6

 <p class=fip id=p6>
-6.&emsp;The branch that bears no fruit will be cut off and will wither away.
+6. The branch that bears no fruit will be cut off and will wither away.
 <sup>2</sup>Be glad!
 <sup>3</sup>The light will shine from the true Foundation of life, and your own thought system will stand corrected.
 <sup>4</sup>It cannot stand otherwise.